History of Ronald Acuña Jr. in Timeline

 Ronald Acuña Jr.

 Ronald Acuña Jr. is a Venezuelan professional baseball outfielder currently playing for the Atlanta Braves in MLB.
-He signed with the Braves in 2014 as an international free agent and debuted in the major leagues in 2018.
-Acuña quickly made an impact, earning the National League Rookie of the Year Award in his debut season.
-He is known for his exceptional speed, power hitting, and overall athleticism.
+He signed with the Braves in 2014 as an international free agent and made his major league debut in 2018.
+That same year, Acuña was awarded the National League Rookie of the Year Award for his outstanding performance.

-Acuña's home run streak made him the youngest player since 1920 to accomplish the feat of hitting a home run in four straight games.
+As of August 13, 2018, Acuña was the youngest player since 1920 to have hit a home run in his last four games.

 On April 22, 2024, Acuña recorded his 190th career stolen base, setting a franchise record in steals since the Braves moved to Atlanta in 1966.

-In 1991, José Escobar, an uncle of Ronald Acuña Jr., played for the Cleveland Indians, contributing to the family's rich history in Major League Baseball.
+In 1991, José Escobar, an uncle of Ronald Acuña Jr., played for the Cleveland Indians.

 On September 30, 2023, Acuña broke the Braves' modern-era steals record set by Otis Nixon in 1991.